The King with the Cold Heart - a book for children with a toxic parent (recommended for ages 5+)

 — Manfred Rätzmann

-The book also contains further links and a foreword by child psychologist Jan Steinitz (Berlin).
+The book is supplemented by additional guidance for adults and a foreword by child psychologist Jan Steinitz (Berlin).

 Children are told a story to put them to sleep.
 Adults to wake them up.